A solution to the Cauchy dual subnormality problem for 2-isometries: Introduction

-An operator $S \in \B(\hh)$ is said to be {\it subnormal} if there exist a Hilbert space $\kk$ containing $\hh$ and a normal operator $N\in \B(\kk)$ such that $Nh = Sh$ for every $h \in \hh.$ An operator $S \in \B(\hh)$ is {\it hyponormal} if the self-commutator $[S^*, S] := S^*S-SS^*$ of $S$ is positive.
-We recall that every subnormal operator is hyponormal.
-For a comprehensive account on the theory of subnormal and hyponormal operators, the reader is referred to \cite{Co}.

 Following \cite{R-1}, we say that an operator $T\in \B(\hh)$ is {\em analytic} if $\bigcap_{n=1}^{\infty} T^n(\hh)=\{0\}$.
 An operator $T\in\B(\hh)$ is said to be {\em completely non-unitary} (resp., {\em pure}) if there is no nonzero reducing closed vector subspace $\mathcal L$ of $\hh$ such that the restriction $T|_{\mathcal L}$ of $T$ to $\mathcal L$ is a unitary (resp., a normal\/) operator.
 Clearly, every analytic operator is completely non-unitary.
-Recall that any operator $T\in \B(\hh)$ has a unique orthogonal decomposition $T=N\oplus R$ such that $N$ is a normal operator and $R$ is a pure operator (see \cite[Corollary 1.3]{Mo}).
+Recall that any operator $T\in \B(\hh)$ has a unique orthogonal decomposition $T=N\oplus R$ such that $N$ is a normal operator and $R$ is a pure operator (see \cite[Corollary~ 1.3]{Mo}).
 We shall refer to $N$ and $R$ as the {\em normal} and {\em pure} parts of $T$, respectively.
-The following fact is a direct consequence of \cite[Corollary 1.3]{Mo}. \begin{proposition} Two operators $T_1\in \B(\hh_1)$ and $T_2\in \B(\hh_2)$ are unitarily equivalent if and only if their corresponding normal and pure parts are unitarily equivalent. \end{proposition}